Skip to main content

 Ellie Klerlein Headshot

-Ellie brings more than a decade of experience in strategic communication, digital strategy, coalition management, and advocacy communication to Spitfire.
+Ellie brings nearly two decades of experience in strategic communication, digital strategy, coalition management, combating disinformation and advocacy communication to Spitfire.
 She loves to conquer new challenges and enjoys working with clients who are willing to experiment and try new approaches to take on society’s toughest problems.
-She currently works with the Ford Foundation on a groundbreaking effort to grow the field of public interest technology.
-She works closely with the team at Ford to make the case for the field across four sectors: academia, government, civil society, and the private sector.
-She also currently works with the Center for Responsible Lending on their efforts to close the racial wealth gap.
+She currently works with the Ford Foundation on a groundbreaking effort to grow the field of public interest technology, which challenges how technology has been built and deployed in the past and encourages the infusion of ethics, policy and justice to any tech development.
+She also works with the Center for Responsible Lending on their efforts to close the racial wealth gap.
 Additionally, she is partnering with the Robert Wood Johnson Foundation on their Culture of Health Prize which honors communities who are addressing structural racism to advance health equity.

 Ellie has also worked internationally, most notably in Costa Rica and Singapore.
 She trained members of Costa Rica’s tourism industry to recognize and report the commercial sexual exploitation of children as part of her work with Fundación Paniamor, a prominent children’s rights organization in Costa Rica.
 In Singapore, she worked with the Riverkids Project, an organization that operates child trafficking prevention programs in Cambodia.